 Current Hours: 10-1

-Mondays, R2D2 (at NW 4th & Burnside) & Skidmore Fountain
+Tuesdays, R2D2 (at NW 4th & Burnside) & Skidmore Fountain – Laura Moulton

-Wednesdays, St. Francis Parish (SE 12th & Oak Street)
+Wednesdays, Worker’s Center, MLK Blvd. & St. Francis Parish (SE 12th & Oak Street) – Diana Rempe

-Fridays, NW Park blocks, including Elephant Park & Bud Clark Commons
+Thursdays, NW Park blocks, including Elephant Park, Sisters of the Road & Bud Clark Commons – Redd Moon

 Street Librarian Laura Moulton, is an artist and writer living in Portland, Oregon.
 Learn more about her work at: http://lauramoulton.org